No Summer or Day

 Instead, they refocused the engines into lances of fire downward, and stayed aloft against Earth’s gravity well - falling forever but never quite making it.

 There was never any intention to leave the solar system.
 The ships were not made for a journey across space.
-The populations they housed were not calculated from the best and brightest, to stake out across the universe.
+They were weapons platforms disguised in hope.
+The more Earth burned, the harder it rained.